-The ranch has been in the family for 4 generations.
-Mac’s mother grew up on the ranch and Mac’s father grew up on a plantation in Mississippi, studied as a banker, and then went into the Navy before he married Mac’s mother and took up ranching.
+In the family for five generations, Mac Magruder’s mother grew up on the ranch and Mac’s father grew up in Mississippi, studied as a banker, and then went into the Navy before he married Mac’s mother and took up ranching.

 Mac graduated from the University of Washington in 1976 with a degree in sculpture, a profession which he seriously considered pursuing full-time before returning to the ranch.
 Mac’s father had a substantial pear orchard, but Mac decided on a different route and devoted his energy to cattle.

 The prospect of raising cattle the right way held his interest.
 He found that customers/restaurants were interested in and supportive of what he was doing, which he found affirming.